ccniuj/optimistic-rollup-example-erc20/README.md

 | L2 | Deployer | 1000 |
 | L2 | User | 0 |

-Next, let's trnasfer some funds from Deployer to User:
+Next, let's transfer some funds from Deployer to User:

 ```javascript
 // In Hardhat Optimism Console